Below is our latest Terms of Business Agreement (last updated on 19th February 2019).

 Commercial customers: Where we arrange insurance wholly or mainly for purposes related to your trade, business or profession, you have a duty under The Insurance Act 2015 to make a fair presentation of the risk.
 This means that you must disclose every material circumstance which you and/or your senior management and/or anyone responsible for arranging your insurance know or ought to know.
 Alternatively, you must disclose sufficient information which would put the insurer on notice that it needs to make further enquiries for the purpose of revealing those material circumstances.
 You are expected to carry out a reasonable search in order to make a fair presentation of the risk and will be deemed to know what should reasonably have been revealed by the search.
 Your duty of fair presentation applies at the start of the policy, at renewal and when any variation of the policy is arranged.
 If you fail to make a fair presentation, the insurer may refuse to pay your claim or reduce the settlement amount, depending on the circumstances.

 HOW TO CANCEL – Please contact us immediately if you wish to cancel any insurance policy we have arranged for you.
 You may have a right to cancel a policy without penalty within the first 14 days (or, in some cases, longer).
-Please refer to your policy summary or your policy document for further details.
+Please refer to your policy documentation for further details.
 If you cancel within this initial cancellation period (where this applies) you will receive a pro rata refund of premium from the insurer.
 However, insurers are entitled to make an administrative charge.
 In addition, we will charge an administration charge of £20.00 which reflects the administrative costs of arranging and cancelling the policy.
 If you choose to cancel other than within an initial cancellation period you may not receive a pro-rata refund of premium.
 In addition, we will charge the cancellation charge set out in our fees and charges section.
 In all cases, there is usually no refund from the insurer after a claim has been reported.

-FEES & CHARGES – In addition to premiums and fees charged by insurers we make the following charges for arranging, amending, renewing and cancelling any policy of insurance.
+FEES & CHARGES – In addition to premiums and fees charged by insurers we may make the following charges for arranging, amending, renewing and cancelling any policy of insurance.
 Ashburnham Landowners Insurance: £15.00 for new business and renewals, £5.00 for adjustments and £20.00 for cancellations.
-All other policies: £18.00 for adjustments and renewals and 20% of the insurer’s return premium (min. £20.00) for cancellations.
+All other policies: £18.00 for new business, adjustments and renewals and 20% of the insurer’s return premium (min. £20.00) for cancellations.
 All policies: £18.00 for a returned payment.
 If any additional fees are to be charged, these will be declared before cover is taken out.
 If you pay your premium by instalments we shall inform you of any additional fees, charges or interest as part of your credit arrangements.

 PROTECTING YOUR MONEY – Prior to your premium being forwarded to the insurer (or forwarded to you in the event of a premium refund) we hold your money as an agent of the insurer with which we arrange your insurance.
 Where we hold premium as the agent of the insurer it is regarded as received by the insurer.
 We may transfer your premiums to the insurer through another party, such as a broker or underwriting agent for the purposes of effecting a transaction.
 By accepting this Terms of Business Agreement, you are giving your consent for us to treat your money in this way.
 Please notify us immediately if you have any objection or query.